justinsiowqi/oecd-api/README.md

 # OECD API Downloader

-This project provides a set of Python classes to facilitate querying, collecting, and processing macro-econimic data from OECD.
+This project provides a set of Python classes to facilitate querying, collecting, and processing macroeconomic data from OECD.

 ## Classes Overview